wikimedia/mediawiki-extensions-Cognate/README.md

 ### Multiple language setup
 For the multiple language setup (that reflects the state of the Wiktionary projects), you need to have at least 2 MediaWiki installations in different languages that act as the different Wiktionary projects.
 You need to set up the load balancer configurations with wiki names for each project.
-Each group of wikis that need to be linked should be part of a single group and should use the same database table.
 You need to add a line like this to the `LocalSettings.php` of all the other Wikis:

-    $wgCognateGroup = 'wiktionary'
     $wgCognateDb = 'wiktionary'
     $wgCognateCluster = 'extension1'

-The Group is currently used to transform the stored language into a database name.
-This is used for submitting jobs.
-This makes the assumption that "$langCode . $group" == "$dbname", for example "en" and "wiktionary" make "enwiktionary".